simonalvarado/global66_pokemon/README.md

 # Global 66 Pokedex App

 This project implements a Pokedex app using the [PokeAPI](https://pokeapi.co/).
-The app is built using technologies such as Vue.js, Axios, Pinia, and Vue Router.
+The app is built using technologies such as Vue.js, Axios, Pinia, Jest and Vue Router.
 It consists of a welcome page, a list of all Pokémon that can be filtered by name, and also lets you add Pokémon to your favorites list.
 The app also has a modal that can be opened for each Pokémon, where you can see more information about the Pokémon, such as name, weight, height, and types.

 ## Getting Started